SitecorePowerShell/Book/installation/contributor-guide.md

 1. Complete the steps for a Single Instance.
 2. Install Sitecore 8.x/9.x to a folder of your choice, for example `C:\inetpub\wwwroot\SitecoreSPE_91`
-3. Edit the sites definition in `deploy.user.json` to add your new Sitecore installation folder.
-Set the `version` property to `9`.
+3. Edit the sites definition in `deploy.user.json` to add your new Sitecore web root folder.
+Set the `version` property to `9.0`, `9.1` or `9.2` depending on the major/minor version.
-4. Copy the following Sitecore dependencies to the `\Libraries\SC91` folder from your Sitecore installation:
-   * Sitecore.Analytics.dll
-   * Sitecore.Client.dll
-   * Sitecore.ContentSearch.dll
-   * Sitecore.ContentSearch.Linq.dll
-   * Sitecore.ExperienceEditor.dll
-   * Sitecore.Kernel.dll
-   * Sitecore.Logging.dll
-   * Sitecore.NVelocity.dll
-   * Sitecore.Update.dll
-5. Follow steps 7 onward from the **Single Instance** guide above to deploy to your Sitecore 8.x/9.x installation and sync the SPE items into Sitecore.
+4. Follow steps 7 onward from the **Single Instance** guide above to deploy to your Sitecore 8.x/9.x installation and sync the SPE items into Sitecore.

 > SPE can be deployed to as many Sitecore sites as you like.
 Each time you first deploy to a new installation, make sure you use Unicorn to sync the latest state of items into Sitecore.